Mandurah Community Gardens Inc.

 Mandurah Community Gardens is widely considered by the local community of Mandurah to be one it's most valuable assets, providing a unique and accessible place to grow, learn and enjoy in the benefits of community gardening.
 We have received much support over the years from our local government representatives, by the City of Mandurah, and our local state government representatives.

-The Committee of Mandurah Community Gardens Inc.
+The Mandurah Community Gardens Inc. Committee

 Picture